ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

     - vtable for trait object always implements `drop`(from `Drop`), needed for GC
         - size and alignment of concrete type in vtable (allocator needs this for `drop`)
 - generic traits can specify a default concrete type with `<T = DefaultConcreteType>`
-- associated type - a placeholder type that must be defined by the implementing struct/enum
+- ASSOCIATED TYPE - a placeholder type that must be defined by the implementing struct/enum
     - e.g. the `Iterator` trait has a `Item` associated type. the implmentors specifies this as what it's `next` method returns
     - why not generic trait? - can implement the trait many times (per generic param)
         - with associated type we can only implement trait one time
-- supertraits - defining a trait to depend on implementor implementing another trait
+- SUPERTRAITS - defining a trait to depend on implementor implementing another trait
     - `trait SuperTrait: Trait { ... }` - implementor must implement `Trait` here before implementing `SuperTrait`
     - concept is similar to trait bounds on generics
 - fully qualified syntax - use to disambiguate when same method name in different traits or direct impl